jannatjiaz/AssemblyBasedHaplotypeResolution/README.md

 The output of this will be: chromosome, position, ref_base, read_name, postion_in_read, base

-Once you have the CCS list you can determine which SNPs belong to each haplotype.
+Once you have the this output, you can determine which SNPs belong to each haplotype.
 You will need a list of all the CCS reads that are from haplotype 1 and all the reads from haplotype 2 (haplotype1_readnames.txt and haplotype2_readnames.txt)

 > python generate_snps_from_ccs.py  \
 > --chromosome chromosome